traitecoevo/hmde/README.md

-hmde: Hierarchicam Methods for Differential Equations
+hmde: Hierarchical Methods for Differential Equations
 ================

 The goal of `hmde` is to implement hierarchical Bayesian longitudinal